 You may be wondering if the at-fault party does not have sufficient insurance, can you sue them personally?
 The answer is yes.
 But, the truth is, the great majority of drunk drivers, reckless and negligent drivers, as well as ordinary working people do not have sufficient assets to pay a significant judgment.
 There is a reason they have no insurance.

-If you find yourself hurt in a car accident by the negligence of another, call The Derrick Law Firm at 843-248-7486 for a free case review.
-Car Accident Attorneys at The Derrick Law Firm will work to get you the medical treatment you need and protect your rights after an accident.
+If you find yourself hurt in a car accident by the negligence of another, call Derrick Law Firm Injury Lawyers at 843-488-5360 for a free case review.